Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Nipples as Decoration?

 Why would someone create a feature not useful in a product?
-Ha-ha, sometimes it's best not to go on social media if you don’t want to get some funny ideas in your head with the kind of questions people ask… Why would a male have nipples that do not produce milk to feed its young like the females?
-Well, this is a very good question that I am sure goes around nipples in men too.
+Sometimes it's best not to go on social media if you don’t want to get some funny ideas in your head with the kind of questions people ask… Why would a male have nipples that do not produce milk to feed its young like the females?
+Well, this is a very good question.

 "Nipples in male dogs are only a decoration," suggested a commenter.
 Well, it's not like male dogs like to put piercings on them, so the word decorative is a bit off as it reminds me of Christmas trees, but hey, that's what he said.